chompaa/dom/README.md

 # Dom

-> An experimental scripting language with minimalism in mind
+> A scripting language written in Rust

 ## Playground